Recipe: Vanilla Cupcakes

 6. Oven Thermometer, Every Time

 Do you have a convection oven?
-Read #7 in this post.
+Read #7 in my best baking tips.

 7. 1 Batch in the Center